bielikb/scrumdinger/README.md

 _Note: There are few views/components left untouched, since applying the CA to them wouldn't add much value_
 ![Graph](./resources/graph.png)

-Thanks to SwiftUI previews this gave me the opportunity to iteratively rewrite views & the state management behind them without declaring the world war III against the Swift compiler.
+Thanks to SwiftUI previews this gave me the opportunity to iteratively rewrite views & the state management behind them without declaring the World War III against the Swift compiler.

+## Migration to TCA

 ### Simplest case for State, Actions, Environment, Reducer and Store